weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 ### Running Weaviate with Docker

-Working with Docker is great if you are building an application around Weaviate and want to run Weaviate on your local machine or in the cloud.
-If you have Docker already installed, you could have it all up and running in seconds (minutes if you use a  prepackaged transformers module).

 To set up Weaviate with Docker, follow these two steps:

 1. Get `docker-compose.yml` configuration file by going to the [Weaviate configurator](http://localhost:3000/developers/weaviate/installation/docker-compose)
     1. Select "With Modules" when asked "Standalone or Modules", and
     1. Select the module for your preferred inference API (e.g. `text2vec-openai` for OpenAI, or `text2vec-cohere` for Cohere)
-1. Spin up docker
+1. Spin up Weaviate with Docker
     ```js
     docker-compose up -d
     ```

 Then you can continue with the tutorial.

-If you are running Weaviate with Docker, keep in mind that the address for Weaviate will change from the WCS address to `http://localhost:8080`.
+If you are running Weaviate with Docker, keep in mind that the address for Weaviate will change from the WCS address to your local address (and port) such as `http://localhost:8080`.

 ### More on deployment options